Is Vodka Made From Potatoes (Real Facts)

 Non-Agricultural Vodka

 In recent years, advancements in technology and innovation have led to the emergence of non-agricultural vodkas.
-These vodkas are produced from alternative sources such as milk, whey, or even carbon dioxide.
+These vodkas derive from alternative sources such as milk, whey, or even carbon dioxide.
 While these non-traditional vodkas may not adhere to traditional flavor profiles, they offer a unique and experimental approach to vodka production that appeals to adventurous drinkers.

 Is Potato Vodka Still Relevant?